Flutterwave/PHP-v3/README.md

 print_r($result);
 ```

-## Create a Payment Plan Sample implementation
+### Payment Plans

-The following implementation shows how to create a payment plan on the rave dashboard
+The following implementation shows how to create a payment plan on the rave dashboard.
 Use the Playground Directory to view Responses and samples of use.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/PaymentPlan.php");
 use Flutterwave\PaymentPlan;